 The osprey, turtle, and hawks all joined the Bodhisatta on the island in celebration of their victory.
 The Bodhisatta spoke to them about the value of friendship and told them to never break its bonds; and for the rest of their lives none of them ever did.

 In the Lifetime of the Buddha

 When a poor man proposed to a young woman, she wanted to know if he had any friends that would help them in times of need.
 He had none, so she told him to come back after he had made some.
-So the man began by striking a friendship with the city’s four gatekeepers and then went on to successively befriend town guards, astrologers, nobles of the royal court, the commander-in-chief, the viceroy, and eventually through these others, the king.
+The man began by striking a friendship with the city’s four gatekeepers and then went on to successively befriend town guards, astrologers, nobles of the royal court, the commander-in-chief, the viceroy, and eventually through these others, the king.
 The man then became close to the Buddha’s eighty chief elders and finally the Buddha himself.

 Now known as the “man of many friends,” he wed the woman he had wooed and they received many gifts from the king on down.
 On the seventh day, they invited the Buddha and five hundred disciples to their home and offered them great gifts.
 The Buddha thanked them and gave a sermon, after which the couple had a breakthrough in understanding dharma.

 Later, when the Buddha heard some of his disciples discussing what great things resulted from the husband following the wife’s advice, the Buddha told them this story so they knew it was not the first time they benefited from this woman telling her husband to make friends.

 The hawks were earlier births of the married couple.
-The father and son tortoises were Moggallana, one of the Buddha’s top disciples, and the Buddha’s son, and the osprey was Sariputta, another of the Buddha’s top disciples.
+The father and son tortoises were Moggallana, one of the Buddha’s top disciples, and the Buddha’s son.
+The osprey was Sariputta, another of the Buddha’s top disciples.